Time-Dependent Modeling of the Sub-Hour Spectral Evolution During the 2013 Outburst of Mrk 421

 For each day, the $p$ and $l_e$ variations in the ``fast'' zone are applied with all other model parameters fixed to the values of Tab.~\ref{table:steady}.
 We build time evolution curves of $p$ and $l_e$ in the observer's frame, which are then transformed in the jet's rest-frame by multiplying by $\delta_{\rm fast}$ and then are smoothed with a quadratic interpolation so that the derivatives are handled correctly when solving the stiff kinetic equations.
 We remind that the code outputs model curves with temporal steps equal to the light-crossing time, which is $R/c/\delta_{\rm fast} \sim 6$\,min in the observer's frame.
 To remove potential artifacts originating from the initial conditions, we let the system reach a steady state (by evolving the system for 0.1\,days, equivalent to $\approx25$ light-crossing times) before we start applying the variations in model parameters.

 We follow a two-step approach when applying the simultaneous $p$ and $l_e$ variations.
-We first start by building light curves considering variations only on $p$.
-To determine the time series of $p$ we directly exploit X-ray data (using \textit{Swift}-XRT and \textit{NuSTAR}) as this energy regime of the SED originates from synchrotron radiation, whose spectrum brings a direct constraint on the electron slope at any time throughout the flare.
-Namely, using the photon index $\Gamma_{\rm X-ray}$ derived from the \textit{NuSTAR} data we predict the power-law slope $p$ of the injected electrons.
-We transform the former to the latter one by using the relation $\Gamma_{\rm X-ray} = (p+1)/2$ for a synchrotron-uncooled population of electrons which is the case for all stationary states derived in the previous section.
+We start by building light curves by varying only $p$.
+To determine the time series of $p$ we directly exploit the X-ray data (using \textit{Swift}-XRT and \textit{NuSTAR}) as this energy regime of the SED originates from synchrotron radiation, whose spectrum brings a direct constraint on the electron slope at any time throughout the flare.
+The details on the determination of the $p$ are provided in Appendix~\ref{sec:p_evolution_curve_determination}.
+In summary, we approximate the \textit{NuSTAR} data with a simple power-law model, which is used to estimate the photon index $\Gamma_{\rm X-ray}$ in the soft X-ray band that is radiated by electrons far below the high-energy (exponential) cut-off.
+The slope $p$ of the injected electrons is then derived using the relation $\Gamma_{\rm X-ray} = (p+1)/2$ for a synchrotron-uncooled population of electrons \citep{1979rpa..book.....R}, which is the case for all stationary states derived in the previous section.